cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 enumerate the genuinely compelling but particular & restricted advantages of decentralised organisations, and touch on the strategic implications of this analysis.

+democracy is not a font of ideas

+not against spirit of local democracy & collective action - but this must not be confused with voting

+rather than seeking *democracy*, we should seek *liberalism* - design for power & information dynamics to protect individual rights, build equality of access & opportunity into these systems, and maximise polycentrism / ease of exit

 > Note: Although I usually prefer to cite specific examples rather than deal only in abstractions, in this post I shall generally refrain from doing so out of the concern that if I did it would be read as a partisan or motivated argument.
 My concern is not with particular instantiations, but rather with misconstrued ideas and repeated patterns, and their bearing on the future of the ecosystem as a whole.

 ### The democratic conceit